commititup/Assignment/Readme.md

 # Assingments
-1. Terraform script to create a N node cluster with nginx install and a load Balancer attached.Update the aws secret key and aws access key inside variables-sercret and keyname in variables  file.
+1. Terraform script to create a N node cluster with nginx install and a load Balancer attached.Update the aws secret key and aws access key inside variables-sercret and keyname,keyfile path in variables  file.

 ```
 $ cd terraform